 Art Nouveau (France), Jugendstil (Germany) and Secession (Austria) all describe an art & architectural movement of the late 19th/early 20th centuries.
-This wonderful doorway is clearly nouveau, but didn't really clash with its older neighbors.
+This wonderful nouveau doorway doesn't clash with its older neighbors because of similar materials.

 The town was still getting "dressed" for Christmas.
-I expect there would be a Christmas market materializing shortly.
+I expect a Christmas market will materialize shortly.

 The Market Square and fountain date from the 16th century and earlier.

-The castle originally dates from the 12th century and attained its current form in the 16th.
+The castle dates from the 12th century and attained its current form in the 16th.

 View of the Main River facing downstream.
 The river makes a sharp bend here.

-The towers belong to the St. James (Jakobus) parish church, which stands on the Market Square.
+The towers belong to the St. James (Jakobus) parish church on the Market Square.
 The first church in this location dates from the 13th century, but it reached its current configuration in the 19th.

 These houses indicate just how steep the hill is going up to the castle.

-As I was walking down the steep street I noticed that one of the half-timbered houses had incised Roman numerals in the timbers.
-I asked our guide and he said that when the town was being expanded, the city supplied a certain amount of framing wood for free.
-The wood was brought to the Market Square and the frames were hewn and assembled there.
-Once the framing was completed, the beams were numbered so that the frame could be reassembled correctly in its ultimate location.
+As I walked down the steep street I noticed that one of the half-timbered houses had incised Roman numerals in the timbers.
+I asked our guide and he said that when the town was expanded long ago, the government supplied a certain amount of framing wood for free.
+The wood was delivered to the Market Square and builders hewed and assembled the structural frames there.
+Once they completed that work, they numbered the beams so that the frame could be reassembled in its ultimate location.

-After our Miltenberg tour we loaded onto buses to travel to Amorbach.
-We had the luxury of having our three own Crystal Cruises buses travel along with the ship from Amsterdam to Budapest!
+After our Miltenberg tour we loaded onto buses to Amorbach.
+Our three Crystal Cruises buses traveled along with the ship from Amsterdam to Budapest!
 They were much more spacious and comfortable than the standard tourist bus and having the logo prominently featured made them easy to find when returning from free time in town.